Iskra Lawrence Flaunts Her Curves In Low-Cut Ensembles Via Instagram

 ????????????
 My look for @herringandherring launch party????
 You can get my cover [link in my bio] and $10 is donated to @calfund to aid those affected by the wildfires????
 Styled by ???? @scotlouie Dress @kimshuistudio Boots @simmishoes . . #streetstyle #glam #fashun #boots #la #herringandherring #behold

 Monday morning, Iskra shared another set of pictures that may well become all-time favorites of her followers.
 Lawrence is in a bathtub filled with bubbles and wearing a black-and-red low-cut animal print top.
-The model’s hair is wet and slicked back behiind her head as she lays it on the edge of the white tub, and she’s wearing a bright red lipstick to match the shirt.
+The model’s hair is wet and slicked back behind her head as she lays it on the edge of the white tub, and she’s wearing a bright red lipstick to match the shirt.

 As Lawrence soaks in the bubbly tub, she looks sexy and contemplative as the black tile background and a mirror add some dynamic dimensions to the setting.
 Iskra once again noted how much she still loves modeling even though she’s been doing it for 15 years, and she added that she especially loves working with friends and creating new things.